top of page

 • demonstration of leadership in school and community activities

-• demonstration of interest and aptitude in a future career in STEAM, business or underrepresented trades
+• demonstration of interest and aptitude in a future career in STEAM, business or uncommon program of study

 • representation of the diversity of Manitoba’s population